 “It’s hard to describe how much this view has changed over the past 20 years that I’ve been spending time in Panama City,” I said, nodding my head left and then right to indicate the whole of the vista before us.

 “It’s not accurate to say that this stretch of Avenida Balboa looks different today than it did 20 years ago,” I continued.
 “It didn’t exist 20 years ago.
-The whole of this Cinta Costera… the 10-lane highway and the expansive pedestrian and park areas, the basketball courts, the fountains… it’s all been built on reclaimed land over the past decade or so.”
+The whole of this Cinta Costera… the 10-lane highway and the expansive pedestrian and park areas, the basketball courts, the fountains… it’s all been built on reclaimed land over the past decade or so.

 “Yes, and there’s another one shaped like a boat,” I said.
 “Panama City wants to be Singapore… or Dubai.
 They’ve even built islands over there,” I pointed, “just offshore from Punta Pacífica, that are being developed with multimillion-dollar building lots and luxury homes…”

-“We came to Panama for practical reasons,” I explained.
+“Lief and I came to Panama for practical reasons,” I explained.
 “I wanted to start a business, the Live and Invest Overseas group…”

 Our British editorial assistant speaks of lorries and lifts.
 Our Irish colleagues take the mick out of us when we beg off from their invitations for a bit of craic on a Friday night.
 And none of us ever understands what our Jamaican IT Director is saying… mon.